NitroAir

 • Stay indoors with windows closed

-• Use N95/N99 masks if absolutely necessary to go out
+• Wear N95/N99 masks if absolutely necessary to go outside

-• Sensitive groups: seek medical attention if symptoms occur
+• Sensitive groups: seek medical attention if symptoms appear

 • HEPA air purifiers recommended